Stocks slip on Wall Street as crude oil prices climb again

 The Federal Reserve has already announced a 0.25% increase for its benchmark interest rate and is prepared to act more aggressively if necessary.

-Bond yields have been rising overall as the market prepares for higher interest rates, but they were easing lower on Wednesday.
-The yield on the 10-year Treasury fell to 2.36% from 2.37% Tuesday.
+Bond yields have been rising overall as the market prepares for higher interest rates, but they were relatively stale on Wednesday.
+The yield on the 10-year Treasury remained at 2.37% from Tuesday.

 Investors are preparing for the latest round of corporate earnings as the quarter comes to a close.
 Some companies are already giving updates.